codetower/es6-features/src/content.md

 ```

 ### Generators
 Generators create iterators, and are more dynamic than iterators.
-They do not have to keep track of state in the same manner and does not support the concept of done.
+They do not have to keep track of state in the same manner and do not support the concept of `done`.

 ```javascript
 var infinity = {